securifera/shiv/README.md

 ## What is shiv?

-Shiv is a simple, easy-to-use tool designed for performing Windows local, network, & domain enumeration.
+Shiv is a simple, easy-to-use tool designed for performing Windows system, network, & domain enumeration.
 It also has modules for remotely executing commands on neighboring systems.

 ## Why Use shiv?